wp-plugins/auto-slug/readme.txt

 History:
 I was searching for plugin that will ease the process of making posts.
 Writing same thing twice (first title, second slug for title in permalink) is like a hell when You've to write many posts a day.
-So decided to make the plugin that will do it automatically.
+So I decided to make the plugin that will generate slug-string-for-permalink automatically.

 Result: pretty simple and useful plugin.